-Two dogs are welcome at The Smithy.
+Two dogs are welcome with a charge of £25 per dog.
 We ask that dogs are kept off the furniture and out of the bedrooms.
 We also ask that dogs are clean before entering the property.

 Bed linen and towels are provided for guests.

 Wi-Fi & Mobile Coverage

 There is Wi-Fi throughout the cottage.
 Mobile coverage is good on most networks.

 The Smithy, Crookham has oil central heating in addition to the wood burning stove.
 Logs are provided for the duration of your stay.

 If you are looking for a property in a similar style, The Bothy at Reedsford sleeping 4+2, The Barn at Reedsford sleeping 2, The Byre at Reedsford sleeping 4, The Dovecot at Reedsford sleeping 2, Housedon Haugh at Reedsford sleeping 9+2, Lookout North and Lookout South both sleeping 4, No. 9 sleeping 4 and Barley Hill Cottage sleeping 4 all share the same owner.